bluxmit/alnoda-workspaces/README.md

 ## What is workspace In Docker

 ***TLDR: Workspaces are toolsets designed for a specific project and packaged as docker images.
-They make it easy to switch between projects; can be moved between laptops, PCs and cloud servers; can run in cloud and be used from any device; have versions and backups; can be used by several users and make collaboration easier.***
+They make it easy to switch between projects; can be moved between laptops, PCs, and cloud servers; can run in the cloud and be used from any device; have versions and backups; can be used by several users and make collaboration easier.***